-NOTE: A "pinch point" is any point at which it is possible to be caught between the moving parts of equipment, between
+NOTE: A "pinch point" is any point at which it is possible to be caught between the moving parts of equipment, between moving and stationary parts of equipment, or between the material being worked and the moving parts of equipment.

-- moving and stationary parts of equipment, or between the material being worked and the moving parts of equipment. - 6.
-The side of equipment on automotive ramp and prep yard tracks, or tracks immediately adjacent to automotive ramp and prep yard tracks, unless specifically authorized by division or terminal instructions. - 7.
-In or placing arms or legs in cars with lading that may shift, except when necessary to load or unload material in cars moving no faster than 5 MPH. - 8.
-The end of a car if a shift of lading on adjacent car can cause injury. - On tank cars, unless positioned in the sill step of a tank car equipped with two vertical grab irons.
-Added 4/3/17
+- 7. The side of equipment on automotive ramp and prep yard tracks, or tracks immediately adjacent to automotive ramp and prep yard tracks, unless specifically authorized by division or terminal instructions. - 8.
+Inside or placing arms or legs in cars, especially cars loaded with lading, except when necessary to load or unload material in cars moving no faster than 5 MPH or at locations for certain car types governed by special instructions.